ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    "application/json" media type.
 See {{RFC8259}}.

 Security considerations:
-: Security considerations relating to the generation and consumption of ALTO Protocol messages are discussed in Section 10 of {{RFC8895}} and Section 15 of
-  {{RFC7285}}.
+: See the Security Considerations section of This-Document.

 Interoperability considerations:
 : This document specifies format of conforming messages and the interpretation thereof.

 Published specification:
-: {{open-req}} of this document.
+: {{open-req}} of This-Document.

 Applications that use this media type:
 : ALTO servers and ALTO clients either stand alone or are embedded within other